 Surfing as a Sport Invented in Hawaii

 Hawaii is a beautiful place to hang ten, and there is a reason for that.
-The sport of surfing was invented in Hawaii.
+The sport of surfing as we know it today was invented in Hawaii.
 While the first instances of people riding waves can be found in Polynesian cave paintings, turning it into a sport and way of life is entirely a Hawaiian tradition.
 And interestingly enough, surfing led to skateboarding.
 Thank you, Hawaii.

 Largest Dormant Volcano